iszczesniak/cpp/memory/index.md

 instance, a function can take an argument or return as a result an integer in a register, e.g., EAX for x86, Linux, and GCC.

-Legacy call conventions required the memory for the return value be the last data on the stack before a function was called, so that it can be located with the stack register.
-This, however, entailed copying of the return value from that temporary (the last on the stack) location to its final destination, e.g., a local variable.
+In the legacy call convention, a function result was returned in a temporary place at the top of a stack, which was easy to locate with the stack register -- that was an advantage.
+A disadvantage it was to copy the result from the temporary place to its destination, e.g., a variable that was assigned the result.

 Modern call conventions allow the memory for the return value be allocated anywhere in memory (on the stack, on the heap, or in the